threez/evolveblog/_posts/2010-12-05-hello-world.markdown

 }
 {% endhighlight %}

-So if there are new issues with Jekyll i face while im blogging i will tell you.
+So if there are new issues with Jekyll that i face while im blogging, i will tell you.
 But for now this is enough about my setup.